Ruling would permit Florida same-sex marriages in early January

 “I don’t see what they can do at this point to stop it,” said Don Price Johnston of Miami, who was involved in one of several Florida cases in which judges have struck down the ban, approved by Florida voters in 2008.

-The appellate decision stemmed from an August ruling by U.S. District Judge Robert Hinkle of Florida’s Northern District in Tallahassee, who was the first federal judge to find the state’s same-sex marriage ban unconstitutional.
+The appellate decision stemmed from an August ruling by U.S. District Judge Robert L. Hinkle of Florida’s Northern District in Tallahassee, who was the first federal judge to rule against the state’s same-sex marriage ban.

+Hinkle found the ban violated equal protection and due process protections under the U.S. Constitution.

-Florida state officials appealed his decision, as well as state court rulings striking down the marriage ban.
+Florida state officials appealed his decision, as well as state court rulings similarly overturning the marriage ban.

-“It’s really unfortunate that the courts are capitulating to an agenda and not really doing what’s in the best interests of children, families and the common good of society,” said John Stemberger, president of Florida Family Policy Council, which organized the campaign for the ban.
+State Attorney General Pam Bondi could not immediately be reached for comment.

-In a filing last month, state Attorney General Pam Bondi argued that the U.S. Constitution “does not prohibit Florida or its voters” from choosing to define marriage as between a man and a woman.
+In a filing last month, Bondi argued that the U.S. Constitution “does not prohibit Florida or its voters” from choosing to define marriage as between a man and a woman.

+“As the United States Supreme Court has recognized, states have the virtually exclusive authority to define and regulate marriage,” she wrote.
+“Principles of federalism leave the choice to the states.”

 Cases involving bans in Kentucky, Michigan, Ohio, Tennessee and Louisiana are pending at the U.S. high court, which will likely decide by the end of the year whether to hear one or more of them.